MrNeRF/gaussian-splatting-cuda/README.md

 ## News

+- **[2023-08-25]**:
+    - Small update on README
+    - Optimized out the window creation for loss calculation.
+    - Some progress translating libtorch to CUDA.
 - **[2023-08-24]**:
     - Added updating status line, instead of printing many lines of output during a run
     - In tools folder there is pre-commit hook to run clang-format before every commit.
 See Contribution section.